mkpatel3-github/Python_Classwork/GitHub_Tutorials/README.md

 ---

-## Switch Between a Branch
+## Switch Between Branches
 - When you need to switch between Branches to complete your work, you can do so following these commands.
 Remember to save your work on current branch.
 **On Windows Command Prompt**
 - `git branch` &mdash; List all available local branches
 - `git switch main` &mdash; switch to main or your desired branch.
 - If you have uncommitted changes that conflict with files on main, Git may prevent you from switching branches.
-In that case, you should either: Commit your changes, Stash them with [git stash], or Discard them if you don’t need them
+In that case, you should either: Commit your changes, Stash them with [git stash], or Discard them if you don’t need them.
--`git stash save "meaningful description"` &mdash; Always recommended to save stash with meaningful messaeg
+-`git stash save "meaningful description"` &mdash; Always recommended to save stash with meaningful message.
 - When you run [git stash save "message"], Git stores your changes in a special local stack and reverts your working directory to the last committed state, making it clean for new tasks.
--`git stash list` &mdash; This shows all your stashes, with the most recent as stash@{0}, the next as stash@{1}, and so on
+-`git stash list` &mdash; This shows all your stashes, with the most recent as stash@{0}, the next as stash@{1}, and so on.
-- You can later restore your stashed changes with [git stash apply] (which keeps the stash in the stack) or [git stash pop] (which restores and removes the stash from the stack in case only one stash saved)
+- You can later restore your stashed changes with [git stash apply] (which keeps the stash in the stack) or [git stash pop] (which restores and removes the stash from the stack in case only one stash saved).
-- By default, [git stash] stashes only tracked files, but you can include untracked/new files with [git stash -u] -`git stash apply stash@{2}  or  git stash pop stash@{2}` &mdash; Replace 2 with the appropriate stash number
+- By default, [git stash] stashes only tracked files, but you can include untracked/new files with [git stash -u].
+-`git stash apply stash@{2}  or  git stash pop stash@{2}` &mdash; Replace 2 with the appropriate stash number.

 ---
 ## Markdown Tips